 Is Passive Weed Vapor Harmful to Others?

-With Cannabis use booming, encouraged by the legalization of medicinal cannabis, many enthusiasts no longer feel they need to hide their ganja habit.
+With Cannabis use booming, encouraged by the legalization of medicinal marijuana, many enthusiasts no longer feel they need to hide their ganja habit.
 Still, those who share their homes with babies, young kids, non-smokers, and pets wonder if the habit is as harmful to their loved ones as cigarette smoke and will it get them High?

 Lets Compare Cannabis Vapor Vs Smoke